corinnajentzsch/corinnajentzsch.github.io/index.md

 My broader research interests include collective action and political violence; local political order in civil wars; African politics, culture and development; and  contemporary political theory.

-Before coming to Yale, I studied political science at Free University Berlin, Germany, and Sciences Po Paris, France.
+Before coming to Yale, I studied political science at Free University Berlin, Germany, and at Sciences Po Paris, France.
 My professional experience include a stay in Malawi where I worked for the German Organization for Technical Cooperation (GTZ, now GIZ) and conducted a study on conflicts between traditional authorities and elected local councilors.
 I also did research on protracted refugee situations in Zambia for a local Zambian NGO.

 I’m a contributor to the blog [Africa is a Country](http://africasacountry.com/ "Africa is a Country").